 LOGIX is trusted by more than 10,000 businesses.
-With a fiber network that spans more than 280,000 fiber miles, connecting 3,000 enterprise buildings and 100 data centers.
+With a fiber network that spans more than 300,000 fiber miles, connecting 3,000 enterprise buildings and nearly 80+ third-party data centers.
 LOGIX’s network operations center provides 24/7 year-round monitoring to ensure that you get the high-quality business phone service you need.
 LOGIX offers business VoIP phone service; cloud-hosted PBX; and advanced services such as unified communications, conferencing and collaboration tools.
 These features enable your workforce to connect from anywhere at the speed of your business.

 Request a quote today, and let LOGIX show you the benefits of the most reliable and versatile business VoIP phone service.